ofiwg/libfabric/man/fi_endpoint.3.md

   made to bind multiple domains.

 *-FI_ENOCQ*
-: The endpoint has not been configured with necessary event queue.
+: The endpoint has not been configured with necessary completion queue.

 *-FI_EOPBADSTATE*
 : The endpoint's state does not permit the requested operation.